Lie groups and Lie algebras: Classification of connected compact and complex reductive groups

 (iii) Let $G_i^c$ be the simply connected compact Lie group corresponding to a simple summand $\g_i$ of a semisimple Lie algebra $\g=\oplus_{i=1}^n\g_i$.
 Then any connected Lie group with Lie algebra $\g^c$ is compact and has the form $(\prod_{i=1}^nG_i^c)/Z$, where $Z=\pi_1(G^c)$ is a subgroup of $\prod_i Z_i$, and $Z_i=P_i^\vee/Q_i^\vee$ are the centers of $G_i^c$.
 Moreover, every semisimple connected compact Lie group has this form. \end{corollary}

 In particular, it follows that simply connected semisimple compact Lie groups are of the form $\prod_{i=1}^nG_i^c$, where $G_i^c$ are simply connected and simple.\footnote{We say that a connected Lie group $G$ is {\bf simple} if so is its Lie algebra.
 Thus this does not quite mean that $G$ is simple as an abstract group: it may have a finite center (e.g., $G=SU(2)$ or $SL_2(\Bbb C)$).
+For this reason such ``simple" groups are sometimes called {\bf almost simple}.
 However, the corresponding adjoint group $G_{\rm ad}$ is indeed simple as an abstract group.}

 \begin{corollary} Any connected compact Lie group is the quotient of $T\times C$ by a finite central subgroup, where $T=(S^1)^m$ is a torus and $C$ is compact, semisimple and simply connected. \end{corollary}